About the Los Angeles River Recreation Zone

 The 2-mile Sepulveda Basin River Recreation Zone

-The public is allowed to access and enjoy the river in designated areas to walk, fish, and use non-motorized and steerable boats such as kayaks.
+The public is allowed to access and enjoy the river in designated areas to walk, fish, and bird watch.
 MRCA Rangers will promote public safety and regulate usage with rules established by the MRCA Ordinance.
 Both areas offer access to portions of the river where natural habitat flourishes and wildlife is abundant.

 Access to the the Sepulveda Basin Recreation Zone is west of Woodley Avenue on Burbank Boulevard – The approximate address is 16212 Burbank Boulevard, Encino, CA 91436.
 Access is also allowed at Balboa Boulevard north of Victory Boulevard.
 The exit point is just west of Woodley Avenue.
 Parking is on Woodley Avenue.